Deadlines and How to Apply

 Apply for Financial Aid

-Submit your 2016–17 FAFSA or WASFA application no later than February 1 so our Financial Aid Office will receive them by March 1.
+It is recommended that you submit your 2017–18 FAFSA or WASFA application no later than February 1 so our Financial Aid Office will receive them by February 1.
 Evergreen’s school code is: 008155.
 Please do not submit a copy of the financial aid application along with your scholarship application.
 If you meet the deadline, our scholarship committees will get your information automatically from our Financial Aid Office.

 Include Your Portfolio